How much does a funeral cost?

 Why life insurance is better financial support than your estate

 Leaving assets behind to support your family and cover the costs of your funeral isn’t a foolproof strategy.
-When you die, your estate goes through probate and goes to creditors for any of your unpaid debts first.
-Then, any remaining amount is split as designated in your will.
+When you die, your estate generally goes through probate, with funds first paid to creditors for any of your unpaid debts.
+Then, any remaining amount is distributed as designated in your will.

 A life insurance policy can’t be taken by creditors and isn’t subject to probate as long as your beneficiaries can accept the payout.
 It’s a surefire way to offer your loved ones financial support and usually provides support faster than money that has to go through probate.